Have you heard of 6 P’s of a powerful presentation

 Some presenters practice in front of a mirror.
 While some, tape themselves and listen to the tapes.
 Others, practice their stories on friends and family.
 I do a lot of my practice while driving.

-When we put all the “Ps” together we will not only give powerful presentations, we will enjoy doing it and our audiences, in turn, will enjoy listening to us.
+When we put all the “P” together we will not only help you ace your presentations, we will enjoy doing it and our audiences, in turn, will enjoy listening to us.